patwong/rails_sample_app/README.md

 # Ruby on Rails Tutorial sample application

-The production version of this application is located at [here](https://rortutorialapp.herokuapp.com/).
+The production version of this application is located [here](https://rortutorialapp.herokuapp.com/).

-Most of the code is the same as Michael Hartl's, but there some instances where I've gone ahead the tutorial and implemented a feature in advance.
+Most of the code is the same as Michael Hartl's, but there are some instances where I've gone ahead of the tutorial and implemented a feature differently.
 Also: more comments.

 Credit and source: